hoffmben/hoffmben.github.io/aboutme.md

 <br>
 <li><span class="fa-li"><i class="fa fa-code" aria-hidden="true"></i></span>
 With my day to day more data engineering and less analysis, my language of choice has moved to Python.
-I still root for R and believe it's dataframe implementation is far more pleasant than Pandas, but a general purpose language for ETL it is not.
+I still root for R and believe its dataframe implementation is far more pleasant than Pandas, but a general purpose language for ETL it is not.
 I'm currently especially skilled in event based pipelines using Python, AWS, terraform, and Docker.
 <br>